MicrosoftDocs/playfab-docs/playfab-docs/sdks/photon/quickstart.md

     /*
     * Step 2
-    * We request Photon authentication token from PlayFab.
+    * We request a Photon authentication token from PlayFab.
     * This is a crucial step, because Photon uses different authentication tokens
     * than PlayFab.
 Thus, you cannot directly use PlayFab SessionTicket and
     * you need to explicitly request a token.
 This API call requires you to
-    * pass Photon App ID.
-App ID may be hard coded, but, in this example,
+    * pass a Photon App ID.
+The App ID may be hard coded, but in this example,
-    * We are accessing it using convenient static field on PhotonNetwork class
+    * we are accessing it using convenient static field on PhotonNetwork class.
     * We pass in AuthenticateWithPhoton as a callback to be our next step, if
-    * we have acquired token successfully
+    * we have acquired the token successfully.
     */
     private void RequestPhotonToken(LoginResult obj) {
         LogMessage("PlayFab authenticated.
 Requesting photon token...");